This series of blog posts are assignments of my CS 371p course.

 3. What will you do next week?

-5. What was your experience of arrays, equal(), and iterators? (this question will vary, week to week)
+4. What was your experience of Collatz, the starter code, the makefile, its optimizations, and exceptions? (this question will vary, week to week)